 Where doe the water come from?
 Does the water that the utility decontaminates come from a river or from a lake?
 This section answers these questions.

 This describes the testing performed on the water source.
-As described above, the water source is where the water is taken from (rivers, lakes, wells, etc).
-In some cases, this section will tell you what types of contaminants could be in the water and where these contaminants come from.
+As discussed above, the water source describes where the water sample came from (rivers, lakes, wells, etc).
+In some cases, this section tells you what types of contaminants could be in the water and where these contaminants come from.

 This section describes the contaminants in the drinking water.
 In many cases, this seems very alarming but keep in mind that they need to spell out all the possible sources of contamination.

 This is a very important section because it spells out violations where the water supply did not pass the EPA regulations.
 Examples may include a contaminate that is above the EPA acceptable level such as a higher level of lead in the water.
-This section should also include how the problem was fixed or is being addressed.
+This section should also show how to fix the problem or how the problem is being addressed.

 This section will give an overview about the dangers of lead.
-Although this is initially alarming, it is included in every report so it doesn’t necessarily mean you have lead in your water.
+Although this is initially alarming, it is included in every report.
+The information about lead section doesn’t necessarily mean you have lead in your water.
 See the data table below to verify.

 Similar to the lead information section, this section provides info on nitrates if the level is above 5mg/L.